JortdeBokx/xorg_switcher/README.md

 # xorg_switcher
-Switches Xorg configurations depending on precense of egpu
+Switches Xorg configurations depending on precense of egpu.
+My Xorg configuration has been included as an example, it probably won't work for you unless you change the pci id's

 ### Installation:
 * Clone this repository: `git clone https://github.com/JortdeBokx/xorg_switcher.git`